George de Mohrenschildt: Dallas, Oswald and Haiti

-After the end of World War II, de Mohrenschildt moved to Venezuela, where he worked for Pantepec Oil, a company owned by the family of William F. Buckley Sr. In 1947, he married Phyllis Washington, the daughter of a diplomat with the State Department.
+After the end of World War II, de Mohrenschildt moved to Venezuela, where he worked for Hampton Industries Oil, a company owned by the family of Preston A. Hampton In 1947, he married Phyllis Washington, the step-daughter of a diplomat with the State Department, S. Walter Washington.
 They divorced in 1949.
 That same year, de Mohrenschildt became a naturalized U.S. citizen.
 In 1950, he launched an oil investment firm with his step-nephew Edward Hooker, with offices in New York City, Denver, and Abilene.
 In 1951, de Mohrenschildt's third marriage was to the physician Wynne "Didi" Sharples.
 The following year, the couple settled in Dallas, Texas, where de Mohrenschildt took a job with oilman Clint Murchison as a petroleum geologist.
 De Mohrenschildt and his third wife had two children, a son and a daughter, both of whom were born with cystic fibrosis (the couple's son died of the disease in 1960, as did their daughter in 1973).
 De Mohrenschildt and Sharples were divorced in 1957.

 De Mohrenschildt joined the Dallas Petroleum Club, was a member of the Dallas Council on World Affairs, and taught at a local college.
 One of his longtime friends, offshore oil engineer George Kitchel, told the FBI that de Mohrenschildt counted among his good friends oil barons Clint Murchison, H.L.
 Hunt, John W. Mecom Sr., and Sid Richardson.
 De Mohrenschildt also joined the right-wing Texas Crusade for Freedom, whose members included Earle Cabell, Everette DeGolyer, David Harold Byrd and Ted Dealey.

 In 1957, de Mohrenschildt went to Communist Yugoslavia to conduct a geological field survey for the U.S. State Department-sponsored International Cooperation Administration.
-While in Yugoslavia, he was accused by the authorities there of making drawings of military fortifications.
+While in Yugoslavia, de Mohrenschildt was accused by the secret police, or UDBA, of making drawings of military fortifications.
 After returning to the United States, de Mohrenschildt was debriefed by the CIA, both in Washington and in Dallas.
+The following year he travelled to Mexico and Panama where he produced further intelligence reports for the CIA.

 Following his divorce in 1957, de Mohrenschildt married his fourth wife, former dancer, model, and fellow Russian-American Jeanne LeGon, in June 1959.
 LeGon (née Eugenia Fomenko) was the daughter of a director of the Chinese Far East Railway who was later killed by communists.
 From late 1960 and into 1961, he and his wife toured Central America and the Caribbean.
 His "walking trip" through Central America was made to recover from the grief of losing his only son in 1960 to cystic fibrosis.
 However, de Mohrenschildt also submitted a written report of his trip to the U.S. State Department, and a photograph taken during the trip shows him meeting the American ambassador to Costa Rica.